 I have a piece of equipment that transmits serial data to a terminal program (data showed below), in this data is the position of the data on the screen, followed by the actual data.
 I want only to save the data (marked by red color) and not the positional information, can this be done (data blocks separated by green color)?
 Also, can the data be sent directly to Excel?

 It is assumed that:

-The image above shows, that the data flow contains non-printable characters (squares on the image above) and doesn't show ending characters of a data packet.
-We need to recognize ending characters of an each data record.
+The image above shows that the data flow contains non-printable characters (squares on the image above) and doesn't show ending characters of a data packet.
+We need to recognize the ending characters of each data record.
 Please, enable display output for non-printable characters with a character code below than 0x20h.
 Please, set the following options.

 Fig.2.
 Serial data view setup

 Then enable the "Wrap words" option (fig.3), because a data block is very large and doesn't fit in the program window.
 You can open the dialog window below by selecting the "Options - Program options" menu item.

 Then click the "OK" button and try to receive data from a port.
 You should receive the data as in the figure below.

 It is a different view of the data received.
 Notice that all non-printable characters were replaced with their code i.e., #1B.
 It is clear from the data screen above that the data block (within green brackets) starts with ":sr#1B" and ends with #0A#0D#0A (underlined by red).
 In this example, our data block contains two parts, namely, 1 and 2.
 Part #2 was adjusted to the width of the window.
 Both of these parts should be interpreted as a single whole.